Chartok/plan-et/README.md

   ## Usage

-  Open index.html in your favorite browser!
+  Open [this link](https://chartok.github.io/plan-et/) in your favorite browser!

   ## Contributing